-Use the Hreflang tag on your website to indicate to Google the language and region your website is targeting.
+Use the Hreflang tag on your website to indicate to Google what language and region your website is targeting.
 While it’s only a signal and not a directive, when combined with a proper international SEO website structure, the hreflang tag can help your website rank better in these other regions.

 Technical SEO for Ecommerce Sites

-Technical SEO has to do with things like the coding of your web pages, the hosting service you use, page markup, and other “behind the scenes” aspects of your Ecommerce website.
+Technical SEO has to do with things like the coding of your web pages, the hosting service you use, page markup, and other “behind the scenes” aspects of your eCommerce website.

 Google has started blocking mixed content by default.
 Mixed content means some HTTPS and some HTTP.
 Google considers this when ranking sites as well so if your site isn’t using HTTPS everywhere, it’s going to drop out of sight in the search results.

-The depth of technical optimization you can complete for your Ecommerce website might depend on your Ecommerce platform.
-Woocommerce, Shopify, and Magento are common Ecommerce platforms and each has pros and cons when it comes to technical SEO optimization.
+The depth of technical optimization you can complete for your eCommerce website might depend on your eCommerce platform.
+Woocommerce, Shopify, and Magento are common eCommerce platforms and each has pros and cons when it comes to technical SEO optimization.

-Ecommerce Website Performance
+eCommerce Website Performance

 And every extra second means you lose more and more people.